-Non-steroidal anti-inflammatory agents
+Non-Steroidal Anti-Inflammatory agents

 In 1874 Thomas John Maclagan introduced salicylic acid as an antiseptic tablet for internal use.
 In 1876 he observed antirheumatic activity for salicylic acid.
 In 1886, Eahn and Hepp reported acetanilide as an antipyretic.
-Shortly after the introduction of acetanilide Hinsberg introduced phenacetin (somewhat less toxic).
+Shortly after the introduction of acetanilide, Hinsberg introduced phenacetin (somewhat less toxic).
 In 1893 paracetamol (a metabolite of phenacetin) was introduced but its superiority over phenacetin was recognized after 60 years.
 In 1837 Charles Gergardt synthesized acetylsalicylic acid.
-Twenty one non-steroidal anti-inflammatory drugs (NSAIDs) approved by 1990.
+Twenty-one non-steroidal anti-inflammatory drugs (NSAIDs) approved in 1990.

-Cardiovascular drugs
+Cardiovascular Drugs

-In 1775 William Withesing reported foxglove as medicine.
+In 1775 William Withering reported foxglove as medicine.
 Oswald Schmiedberg managed to produce digitoxin (1882-1911).
-Albert Arnaud (1853-1915) extracted Ouabain from Acocanthera roots and bark and strophanthin from strophanthus.
-Amylnitrate had been synthesized in 1844 by Balard at the Sorborne.
-In 1878 Antoine Jesome Balard synthesized nitroglycerine.
+Albert Arnaud (1853-1915) extracted Ouabain from Acokanthera roots and bark and strophanthin from strophanthus.
+Amylnitrate had been synthesized in 1844 by Balard at the Sorbonne.
+Jerome Balard discovered bromine in 1826 and Amyl nitrate in 1844.
+In 1846, Ascanio Sobrero discovered nitroglycerine.

-The use of quinidine as anti-arrhythmic agent was established in 1920.
-In 1936 Frederick Mantz of clevelant proved procaine as superior anti-arrhythmic agent than cocaine or piperocaine.
+The use of quinidine as antiarrhythmic agent was established in 1920.
+In 1936 Frederick Mantz of Cleveland proved procaine as superior antiarrhythmic agent than cocaine or piperocaine.